A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Review of existing literature

 \subsection{Treatment of the neutron distribution}

 Kitano {\it et al.} \cite{Kitano2002} used measured neutron distributions when possible.
 These measurements, derived from charged pion, proton or alpha particle scattering, were available for only 16 nuclei.
-Their primary method of including neutrons in determining the $(Z,A)$ dependence of conversion was therefore to scale the proton distribution by a factor of $N/Z$.
+Their primary method of including neutrons in determining the $(Z,A)$ dependence of conversion was therefore to scale the overlap integral related to the proton distribution by a factor of $N/Z$.
 Particularly in heavy nuclei, protons and neutrons populate levels with different quantum numbers and are thus in different shells.
-This produces rather different shapes and sizes for protons and neutrons.
-In particular quadrupole deformations, as measured by B(E2) (the electric quadrupole transition probabilities) determined by Coulomb excitation and by muonic X-ray hyperfine structure, show a different dependence for protons and neutrons \cite{Stelson1965}.
+This can produce rather different shapes and sizes for protons and neutrons, especially for nuclei at the edge of the valley of stability.
+In particular quadrupole deformations, as measured by $B$(E2) (the electric quadrupole transition probabilities) determined by Coulomb excitation and by muonic X-ray hyperfine structure, show a different dependence for protons and neutrons \cite{Stelson1965}.
 We have therefore resorted to a model calculation to account for these details.
-To improve on simple $N/Z$ scaling, we account for the fact that neutron distributions are typically larger than proton distributions by using a comprehensive set of calculations employing a deformed relativistic Hartree-Bogoliubov model \cite{Zhou2009, Li2012} to estimate the size and shape of the neutron distributions.
+To improve on simple $N/Z$ scaling, we account for the fact that neutron distributions are typically larger than proton distributions by using a comprehensive set of calculations employing the deformed relativistic Hartree-Bogoliubov theory in continuum (DRHBc) \cite{Zhou2009, Li2012} to estimate the size and shape of the neutron distributions.
 This approach more accurately accounts for the fact that in most nuclei, particularly those in the region of large permanent quadrupole deformation ($Z = 60-80$), neutrons are in different shells than protons.
-Zhang {\it et al.}~\cite{Zhang2022} have developed a deformed relativistic Hartree-Bogoliubov model~\cite{Zhou2009, Li2012} for even-even nuclei ranging from $Z=8$ to $Z=120$ to determine individual neutron and proton distributions, accounting for quadrupole deformation.
-This work is being extended to other nuclei~\cite{Pan2022}, but is not yet comprehensive beyond the even-even-sector.
+Zhang {\it et al.}~\cite{Zhang2022} have used the DRHBc theory~\cite{Zhou2009, Li2012} for even-even nuclei ranging from $Z=8$ to $Z=120$ to determine individual neutron and proton distributions, accounting for quadrupole deformation.
+This work has recently been extended to other even-nuclei~\cite{Guo2024}, but it has not been included in the results we are showing here.